-You are considered a non-resident in Japan for tax purposes unless you have a domicile in Japan or have a residence in Japan continuously for one year or more (See the “INCOME TAX GUIDE FOR FOREIGNERS” for more information about resident status.).
+You are considered a non-resident in Japan for tax purposes unless you have a domicile in Japan or have a residence in Japan continuously for one year or more (See the “INCOME TAX AND SPECIAL INCOME TAX FOR RECONSTRUCTION GUIDE FOR ALIENS” for more information about resident status.).

 The following incomes are examples which are treated as income from sources in Japan.

 The outline of fundamental taxation methods for a non-resident is as follows.

 Note.
 Certain incomes are differently treated by the Special Taxation Measures Law.